Scyllle/Scyllle/README.md

 About Scylle,

 * 🤔 Learning about Game Designe, Coding and about the life itself.
-* :sauropod: In a relationship with Final fantasy VII and Game OriginalSoundtracks
+* :sauropod: In a relationship with Final fantasy VII, Game Art(Pixel and normal) and Game OriginalSoundtracks
 * :cat: Studying Digital Games in Estácio

 My social medias,